valerialzg/SampleJavaTesting/README.md

 # SampleJavaTesting
-Sample java testing for demonstration purposes.
+Java testing for demonstration purposes.
+Functions in Maths class are tested using JUnit.
+All tests are successful.